 package identifier, e.g.

-stack build foobar-1.2.3, is usually used to include specific package versions from the index.
-If the version selected conflicts with an existing local package or extra dep, then stack fails with an error.
-Otherwise, this is the same as calling
+stack build foobar-1.2.3, is usually used to include specific package versions from the package index.
+If the version selected conflicts with an existing local package or extra dep, then Stack fails with an error.
+Otherwise, this is the same as using

 packagename:comptype:compnameis the most explicit.
 The available comptypes are

-packagename:compnameallows you to leave off the component type, as that will (almost?) always be redundant with the component name.
+packagename:compnameallows you to leave out the component type, as that will (almost?) always be redundant with the component name.
 For example,

 stack build mypackage:mytestsuite.